Jaiharish-23/SIHPS/README.md

 '''

       1.Centralized Alumni Network:
-          Develop a centralized platform, accessible via web and mobile apps, where alumni can register, update their profiles, and connect with peers, faculty, and the institution.
+          (i)Develop a centralized platform, accessible via web and mobile apps, where alumni can register, update their profiles, and connect with peers, faculty, and the institution.
-          This platform will foster stronger relationships, enabling alumni to collaborate professionally and socially, regardless of location.
+          (ii)This platform will foster stronger relationships, enabling alumni to collaborate professionally and socially, regardless of location.

       2.Streamlined Donations:
-          Integrate a secure and transparent donation portal to allow alumni to contribute to scholarships, infrastructure development, research initiatives, and other institutional projects.
+          (i)Integrate a secure and transparent donation portal to allow alumni to contribute to scholarships, infrastructure development, research initiatives, and other institutional projects.
-          The platform will provide options for recurring contributions, project sponsorships, and real-time updates on fund utilization.
+          (ii)The platform will provide options for recurring contributions, project sponsorships, and real-time updates on fund utilization.

       3.Career Advancement Hub:
-          Build a dedicated job portal where alumni can search for job opportunities, post vacancies, and access mentorship programs.
+          (i)Build a dedicated job portal where alumni can search for job opportunities, post vacancies, and access mentorship programs.
-          Alumni can also guide current students by sharing industry insights and career advice, creating a dynamic career support system.
+          (ii)Alumni can also guide current students by sharing industry insights and career advice, creating a dynamic career support system.

       4.Engaging Alumni Events:
-          Provide tools to manage and promote alumni events such as reunions, professional workshops, and webinars.
+          (i)Provide tools to manage and promote alumni events such as reunions, professional workshops, and webinars.
-          Features will include event registration, live updates, virtual event hosting, and post-event networking, ensuring active participation from a diverse alumni base.
+          (ii)Features will include event registration, live updates, virtual event hosting, and post-event networking, ensuring active participation from a diverse alumni base.

       5.Celebrating Achievements:
-          Highlight alumni success stories and notable achievements through dedicated sections on the platform.
+          (i)Highlight alumni success stories and notable achievements through dedicated sections on the platform.
-          These stories will inspire current students, strengthen the alumni community's pride, and boost the institution’s reputation by showcasing the accomplishments of its graduates.
+          (ii)These stories will inspire current students, strengthen the alumni community's pride, and boost the institution’s reputation by showcasing the accomplishments of its graduates.

       6.Startup Incubation Support:
-          Create a dedicated section where alumni entrepreneurs can pitch ideas, find co-founders, or seek funding from within the alumni network.
+          (i)Create a dedicated section where alumni entrepreneurs can pitch ideas, find co-founders, or seek funding from within the alumni network.
-          Highlight alumni-led startups for inspiration and potential collaboration.
+          (ii)Highlight alumni-led startups for inspiration and potential collaboration.

 '''